 “I try just to remember in practice the reps that I’ve been doing, try not to think about it too much,” White said of her mindset at the free throw line.
 “And I have (Freije) in my ear the entire time telling me how special I am, how confident I need to be and just to shoot how I normally shoot.”

-The Bobcats (24-6) will now their attention to the semifinal round, where they will play Northern Arizona (16-14).
+The Bobcats (24-6) will now turn their attention to the semifinal round, where they will play Northern Arizona (16-14).
 Tipoff is scheduled for 5:30 p.m.
 Wednesday.